It’s never been easier or faster to get help from an experienced real estate attorney:

 A vehicle access easement gives another person or entity an interest in land owned by someone else.
 This access easement is used for a specified, limited purpose (such as to cross the land for access to a public road).
 A vehicle access easement should be in writing, signed by the owner of the land, and should include specific information about the location of the easement, as well as who will be responsible for maintenance of the easement.
 Without the legal right(s) that an easement provides, if you buy a piece of property that requires you to cross over someone else’s property, you’ll be trespassing every time you cross that landowner’s property.

-Utility easements are areas of a property that were defined for use by utility companies when the property was first put on a plat.
-They are designated for overhead electric, telephone and television lines and underground electric, water, sewer, telephone, and cable lines.
-Such easements also must be in writing and recorded so that the public is given notice what utilities have rights in the property.
+Utility easements are extremely widespread.
+Easements for utilities are areas of a property that were defined for use by utility companies when the property was first put on a plat.
+Easements can include overhead utilities (electric, telephone, and cable) as well as underground utilities (water, sewer, electric telephone, and cable).
+Utilities easements also need to be in writing and recorded, so that the public is aware of the various utility companies that have rights in the property.

 Conservation easements have gained popularity in recent years, because they allow property owners to maintain ownership and control of land, while permanently limiting the use of the land and protecting it from development.
 Often, in exchange for a conservation easement, a property owner will receive a tax credit, tax break, or property tax exemption.
 A conservation easement can be used to preserve plants or animals, natural or physical features of the land, or some other aspect of the land that has historical, scientific, or cultural significance.
 Primarily granted in perpetuity, conservation easements can be applied to all of a property, or just a section of it.

 All easements should be in writing and recorded at the county clerk’s office where the property is located.

 We’re Here For You – Experienced Real Estate Attorneys